Pedrinho (footballer, born April 1998)

-Pedro Victor Delmino da Silva (born 13 April 1998), known as Pedrinho, is a Brazilian professional footballer who plays as an attacking midfielder for Campeonato Brasileiro Série A club Atlético Mineiro, on loan from Ukrainian Premier League club Shakhtar Donetsk.
+Pedro Victor Delmino da Silva (born 13 April 1998), known as Pedrinho, is a Brazilian professional footballer who plays as an attacking midfielder for Ukrainian Premier League club Shakhtar Donetsk.

 Club career

 Early career

 Pedrinho joined Corinthians in 2013, after a brief stint at Vitória.
 He was part of the 2016 Copa São Paulo de Futebol Júnior and 2016 U20 Campeonato Brasileiro squads that ended up as runner up in both tournaments.
 The following year, he was chosen as the best player of the 2017 Copa São Paulo de Futebol Júnior, in which Corinthians won its tenth title.

 Corinthians

 Pedrinho made his official debut as a substitute during the second half of a 1–0 defeat against Ferroviária on 19 March 2017.

 Benfica

 On 11 March 2020, S.L.
 Benfica reported that they had signed Pedrinho for €20 million, on a contract until 2025.
 The player would remain with Corinthians until the opening of the Portuguese transfer market.